JosephIsaacTurner/pypaperretriever/paper/paper.md

 **1. PyPaperBot**

-PyPaperBot, while functional, has significant limitations that prompted the development of PyPaperRetriever.
+PyPaperBot [@pypaperbot], while functional, has significant limitations that prompted the development of PyPaperRetriever.
 PyPaperBot relies exclusively on Sci-Hub, which is ethically controversial and often blocked by academic institutions and in certain countries.
 Additionally, it lacks support for PubMed ID-based searches, a critical feature for researchers in biomedical sciences.
-PyPaperRetriever addresses these shortcomings by:

-- Integrating with three different APIs (Unpaywall, NIH's Entrez, and CrossRef) to expand access to a wide range of sources.
-- Prioritizing open-access sources before resorting to Sci-Hub, aligning with ethical research practices.
-- Utilizing multiple Sci-Hub mirrors and robust text-scraping techniques to improve reliability when Sci-Hub is necessary.
-- Supporting PubMed ID searches and programmatic PubMed queries.
-- Enabling module-level imports for integration into Python workflows, unlike PyPaperBot’s command-line-only functionality.
+PyPaperRetriever addresses these shortcomings through several key improvements.
+It integrates with three different APIs (Unpaywall, NIH's Entrez, and CrossRef) to expand access to a wide range of sources, and prioritizes open-access sources before resorting to Sci-Hub.
+When Sci-Hub is necessary, it employs multiple mirrors and robust text-scraping techniques for improved reliability.
+The tool also supports PubMed ID searches and programmatic PubMed queries, while enabling module-level imports for integration into Python workflows, unlike PyPaperBot's command-line-only functionality.

-**2. Proprietary Software (e.g., DistillerSR, Convidence)**
+**2. Proprietary Software**

-There are several proprietary software tools for managing scientific literature, but they often come with high costs and limited flexibility.
+There are several proprietary software tools for managing scientific literature, including DistillerSR and Convidence.
+These often come with high costs and limited flexibility.
 PyPaperRetriever offers a free, open-source alternative with comparable functionality.
-Additionally, PyPaperRetriever's modular design allows users to customize and extend its capabilities, making it a versatile and cost-effective solution for researchers.

 # Availability